Introduction to Python

 {'banana', 'cherry', 'google', 'microsoft'}

-If we want to keep the non-duplicates without creating a new set we use the symmetric_difference_update()
+If we want to remove the duplicates without creating a new set, we use the symmetric_difference_update()

 method.